 BioImpact Pty Ltd is 100% owned by BTC health Limited.
 BioImpact licenses and holds intellectual property rights for healthcare products for commercialisation in the Asia/Pacific region.
 Technologies and products are sourced from international supply partners.
-During the year, BTC health limited acquired 883,875 new shares in BioImpact Pty Ltd for \$1 each.
-The funds were used by BioImpact to fully repay the loan payable to BTC health Limited.
-As at 30 June 2022, there were nil loans outstanding from BioImpact Pty Ltd.

 BTC Speciality Health Pty Ltd is 100% owned by BTC health Limited.
 BTC Speciality Health is an established distributor of BTC health group's medical devices and consumables in the Australian and New Zealand public and private hospital market.
-During the year, BTC health limited acquired 183,879,529 new shares in BTC Speciality Health Pty Ltd for \$1.03 each.
-The funds were used by BTC Speciality Health Pty Ltd to fully repay the loan payable to BTC health Limited.
-As at 30 June 2022, there were nil loans outstanding from BTC Speciality Health Pty Ltd.